 "LeasePlan has a duty as a business to care for the societies we're part of," Tessa explains.
 "But there are many more benefits too: LeasePlanners enjoy a chance to socialise with new people, learn new skills and gain a better understanding of the wider community.
 This is a great example of doing well by doing good."

 "We have created a global standard to align our organisational approach to volunteering."

-Tessa Peetoom
+Tessa Peetoom DE&I Director

-DF&I Director

-Overview
+Business Overview

-NextGen Strategy

-Financial & business reviev

-EU taxonomy statement

-Sustainability: Pillar 3

-Risk management

-Privacy and compliance
+Sustainability: Pillar 3 Risk management Privacy and compliance Other information